rarescosma/octotail/README.md

 ## Wait, what?!

 Invoked with a `commit_sha` and a `workflow_name`, it will poll the GitHub API for a matching workflow run.
-When jobs associated with the run start, it'll instruct a headless chromium-based browser to visit the job's page.
+When a job associated with the run starts, it'll instruct a headless chromium-based browser to visit the job's page.

 The browser's traffic passes through a [mitmproxy][] instance that it'll